Joel-mugisha/internetbehaviour.com/README.md

-# internetbehaviour.com a website for the best digital communication
+# internetbehaviour.com a website for the best digital comportement and communication.